mmccanse/mmautomates_process_documentation/README.md

 ## Overview

 **Purpose:**
 The AI Process Documentation Generator converts screen recordings into professional Standard Operating Procedure (SOP) documentation.
-Users upload a video recording in which they narrate a business process, and the app automatically generates audit-ready documentation with embedded screenshots.-
+Users upload a video recording in which they narrate a business process, and the app automatically generates audit-ready documentation with embedded screenshots.

 It helps accounting and finance teams quickly document complex procedures such as:
 - Preparing journal entries